 Expenditures reported on the schedule are reported on the accrual basis of accounting in accordance with generally accepted accounting principles.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.

 NOTE 3 INDIRECT COST RATE

-Northern Kentucky Cooperative for Educational Services, Inc. has elected to use the 10% de minimis cost rate allowed under Uniform Guidance for grants that allow for the de minimis cost rate to be utilized.
+Northern Kentucky Cooperative for Educational Services, Inc. has not elected to use the 10% de minimis cost rate allowed under Uniform Guidance.

 NOTE 4 SUBRECIPIENTS